unnus/unnus/content/medical/dental-branding-the-anatomy-of-a-mouth-watering-dental-practice.md

 ![Healthcare positioning statement](/assets/images/positioning-onliness-statement.jpg "Healthcare positioning statement")

-In the first blank you fill in the category you’re in (Orthodontist, general dentist...)
+In the first blank you fill in the category you’re in (Orthodontist, cosmetic, general, etc...)

 And in the second blank, you put your **differentiator**.